No Match Found

-At PwC we understand that helping organisations to have a more diverse and inclusive culture represents numerous opportunities.
+At PwC we understand that helping organisations to have a more inclusive and diverse culture represents numerous opportunities.
 Organisations can not only build a more sustainable and effective business but broaden their reach into the market, increase their engagement with broader stakeholder groups, and help create offerings that are both innovative and unique.

 Our approach includes data-driven analysis combined with a qualitative assessment and comprehensive review of policies and processes to identify your organisation’s needs and requirements.
-This provides us with the necessary insights to work with you to design a bespoke diversity and inclusion action plan that includes a programme of initiatives with both short and longer term goals and key performance indicators (KPIs).
+This provides us with the necessary insights to work with you to design a bespoke I&D action plan that includes a programme of initiatives with both short and longer term goals and KPIs.

-As part of PwC’s global People and Organisation practice, our diversity and inclusion team brings together a differentiated combination of industry, business, strategy, talent, HR, analytics, legal and technology expertise with more than 10,000 people in 138 countries.
+As part of PwC’s global Workforce practice, our I&D team brings together a differentiated combination of industry, business, strategy, talent, HR, analytics, legal and technology expertise with more than 6,500 people in 117 countries.

 That means you get a team with the right skills and experience wherever you need us around the world to help you deliver the value you’re looking for – from people strategy through to organisational execution.